kalmiallc/wh-carbify-cross-chain/README.md

 1. Minting an NFT Tree: In this flow, the NFT Tree is minted on the Alfajores network.
 We expect the HUB contract to detect the minting event and record the state change in the HUB contract on Moonbase Alpha.

-2. Transferring an NFT Tree: In this flow, the NFT Tree is transferred on the Alfajores network.
+2. Transferring an NFT Tree: In this flow, the NFT Tree ownership is transferred on the Alfajores network.
 Along with updating the state in the HUB contract, we expect the aCO2 tokens to be automatically claimed on Base Sepolia as part of the transfer process.

 ### Getting Started